doasfrancisco/whatsapp-chat-download/README.md

 # How to download all my WhatsApp chats?

 1. Activate E2E in WhatsApp and choose to get a hexadecimal key.
-Create `key.txt` file with the key.
+Create a `key.txt` file with the key in this repository.

 2. In your phone:

-    - Go to `Android/media/com.whatsapp/WhatsApp/Databases` to get `msgstore.db.crypt15`.
+    - Go to `Android/media/com.whatsapp/WhatsApp/Databases` and get `msgstore.db.crypt15`.

-    - Go to `Android/media/com.whatsapp/WhatsApp/Backups` to get `wa.db.crypt15`.
+    - Then go to `Android/media/com.whatsapp/WhatsApp/Backups` to get `wa.db.crypt15`.

     - Put both files in working directory